Table of Contents:

 It’s even a problem when the parents are present with the baby.
-Counterfeit baby carriers, car seats, and prams are widespread, and they do not have the same structural integrity of authentic products.
+Counterfeit baby carriers, car seats, and prams are widespread, and they do not have the same structural integrity as authentic products.
 Parents trust legitimate brands to make products that won’t collapse or break while their child is inside, so we advise them to take a careful look at what they’re buying online.
 Mistaking a counterfeit as authentic could become a terrible error.

 Needless to say, this is something that customers shouldn’t have an issue investing money in.
-The climbing community went into high alert after a series of sellers from Asia were producing counterfeit climbing products under the name of respected brands like Petzl’s.
+The climbing community went on high alert after a series of sellers from Asia were producing counterfeit climbing products under the name of respected brands like Petzl.
 Most people like to save money, but if scaling mountains is your passion and gravity is not your friend, then cheap fake alternatives are not worth the $50 in savings.

-Fakes have continued to pop up since 2011, news channels and official organisations tend to alert climbers to be extra careful when buying specific products, depending on the counterfeit risk.
-It begs the question whether customers really know if they are being sold fakes; climbers tend to be fairly safety orientated given the consequences of even the smallest mistake.
+Fakes have continued to pop up since 2011, news channels and official organizations tend to alert climbers to be extra careful when buying specific products, depending on the counterfeit risk.
+It begs the question of whether customers really know if they are being sold fakes; climbers tend to be fairly safety orientated given the consequences of even the smallest mistake.
 A quick glance online and you can get anything from counterfeit karabiners to rope.
-There is a large amount of these products aimed at suppliers as there are a minimum order levels on websites that exceed personal use levels.
+There is a large amount of these products aimed at suppliers as there are minimum order levels on websites that exceed personal use levels.
 This is even more concerning as someone could buy this from a climbing shop or be used in large centers for rental purposes.

 In conclusion, we at Red Points understand people are looking for a bargain when they hit the shops.
 However, we also know that buying counterfeit products can mean saving a little money now but paying a much greater price further down the line.
 So be smart, and don’t trust the counterfeiters.